jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 The [listener thread](https://github.com/ucla-labx/distbelief/blob/master/distbelief/optim/downpour_sgd.py#L9)  extends `MessageListener`, like the parameter server, however it only takes a single message `ParameterUpdate`.
 - `ParameterUpdate` will set the params to the model (which is shared between these two threads) to the payload of the message passed in.

-The training thread is the native PyTorch entrypoint, and is almost exactly identical, except it will ocassionally send either a `GradientUpdate` or a `ParameterRequest` to the parameter server.
+The training thread is the native PyTorch entrypoint, and is almost exactly identical, except it will occasionally send either a `GradientUpdate` or a `ParameterRequest` to the parameter server.
 - Once every $$N_{pull}$$ times, we pull the parameters.
 We do this by asynchronously issuing a `ParameterRequest` message to the parameter server.
 Once the server receives this request, it will send a `ParameterUpdate` which the listener thread will then use to update the model params.
 While we are pulling params, we continue training as usual.
 - Once every $$N_{push}$$ times, we issue a` GradientUpdate` message, sending our accumulated gradients to the server.
 We then zero out our accumulated grads.

-Here you can so a big downside of our implementation - a `ParameterRequest` is the same size as a `GradientUpdate`, but a `ParameterRequest` does not need to be that large.
+Here you can see a big downside of our implementation: a `ParameterRequest` is the same size as a `GradientUpdate`, but a `ParameterRequest` does not need to be that large.
 We waste some communication overhead by sending a large tensor we do not process.
 This is a shame, but we couldn't figure out a clean way around this, so it's just something to keep in mind for now.

 ### Prototype Results

 With this, we had a simple prototype.
-At this we were primarily concerned that we would be able to train a deep neural network, and weren't sweating about performace.
+At this we were primarily concerned that we would be able to train a deep neural network, and weren't sweating about performance.
 To test our code we trained LeNet on MNIST, and plotted the test accuracy/loss.

 ![prototype](/images/distbelief/prototype/server.png){: .center}